-you'd In order to benchmark with my-plugin, invoke Rally follows: run а as esrally race --revision="elasticsearch:some-elasticsearch-revision, my-plugin:some-plugin-revision" --elasticsearch-plugins="my-plugin" where you need to replace some-elasticsearch-revision and some-plugin-revision with the appropriate git revisions.
+In order to run a benchmark with my-plugin, you'd invoke Rally as follows: esrally race --track=geonames --revision="elasticsearch:some-elasticsearch-revision, my-plugin:some-plugin-revision" --elasticsearch-plugins="my-plugin" where you need to replace some-elasticsearch-revision and some-plugin-revision with the appropriate git revisions.
 Adjust other command line parameters (like track or car) accordingly.
 In order for this to work, you need to ensure that:

 - All prerequisites for source builds are installed. - The Elasticsearch source revision is compatible with the chosen plugin revision.
 Note that you do not need to know the revision hash to build against an already released version and can use git tags instead.
-E.g. if you want to benchmark against Elasticsearch 5.6.1, you can specify --revision="elasticsearch:v5.6.1,my-plugin:some-plugin-revision" (see e.g. the Elasticsearch tags on Github or use git tag in the Elasticsearch source directory on the console). - If your plugin needs to be configured, create a proper plugin specification (see below).
+E.g. if you want to benchmark against Elasticsearch 5.6.1, you can specify --revision="elasticsearch:v5.6.1, my-plugin:some-plugin-revision" (see e.g. the Elasticsearch tags on Github or use git tag in the Elasticsearch source directory on the console).

+• If your plugin needs to be configured, create a proper plugin specification (see below).